 - Regular communication between teachers and parents to stay informed about your child’s day.

 Criteria to enter an Infant Program

-Navigating the first year of your child’s life can be exciting and challenging at the same time.
-All of the new milestones can be tricky to navigate, especially in a group care setting.
-At Palm Beach Christian Academy, it is our goal to partner with parents to ensure that the early, most formative years are as smooth and seamless as possible.
-In our Infant program, our goal is to create rooms of closely aged children who can hit milestones at a similar pace to decrease the stress on the class as a whole as well as ensure that children are reaching goals appropriately.
+Navigating the first year of your child’s life can be both exciting and challenging.
+All the new milestones can be tricky to navigate, especially in a group care setting.
+At Palm Beach Christian Academy, it is our goal to partner with parents to help ensure that the early, most formative years are as smooth and seamless as possible.
+In our Infant program, our goal is to create rooms of closely aged children who can hit milestones at a similar pace to decrease the stress on the class as a whole, as well as ensure that children are reaching goals appropriately.